wbjacks/voter-guides/_posts/2024-11-02-november-2024-general-election.md

 I don't like his stance on transit- he supports [returning rideshare to car-free Market][3], which in my opinion would eliminate all street safety gains from that project and be essentially the same as killing it.
 I also don't like that many of his endorsements, people who are potentially on deck for department head roles, are notable NIMBY and anti-transit names.
-I don't like that he is [against Prop K and has no endorsement of the (_very_ popular) Car-Free JFK initiative][4].
+I really don't like that he is [against Prop K and has no endorsement of the (_very_ popular) Car-Free JFK initiative][4].

 Finally, I really don't like his [complete lack of experience][5].
 There is an argument that he